jestjs/jest/docs/TutorialReact.md

 ### Custom transformers

 If you need more advanced functionality, you can also build your own transformer.
-Instead of using babel-jest, here is an example of using babel:
+Instead of using `babel-jest`, here is an example of using `@babel/core`:

 ```javascript
 // custom-transformer.js